 Spacious dual convection ovens in a sleek design with finish that isn't prone to fingerprints.
 Has garnered praise for its easy one-touch cook settings and the ability to preheat quickly and cook evenly.

 Cooling fans run for long periods of time.
 Questionable customer service when issues arise.

-A high-end gas model with convenient features that includes self-cleaning function, modern control panel, and fairly easy installation.
+Convenient features include self-cleaning function, modern control panel, and fairly easy installation.
 We love the handy bottom storage drawer.

-Reports of the temperatures being off a bit, and requiring recalibrating.
-Some lemons have also been reported.
+Reports of the temperatures being off a bit and requiring recalibrating.
+Expensive.

 Is your kitchen getting a little crowded?
 If so, you may wish to consider replacing your traditional range with a wall oven.
 By separating oven from cooktop, you can free up considerable space around each appliance.

 Choosing the right wall oven is key.
 Which size is right for your kitchen?
 Which type of wall oven would suit you best?
 And which features would make the appliance most useful for you?

 If you want to buy a wall oven now, please see the product list above for our top recommendations.